 - Use the annual gross income report to submit your Washington state gross HCBM business income and supporting documents.

-- By June 1 of each year, we will send you an invoice notice for the renewal fee, which is a prorated share of the cost of regulating HCBMs in Washington.
+- By June 1 of each year, we’ll send you an invoice notice for the renewal fee, which is a prorated share of the cost of regulating HCBMs in Washington.
 Once you have this notice, you can also get your invoice in the Filing and Payment Center.

 - Pay your renewal fee online or mail your renewal payment with a printed invoice that includes your WAOIC number to: